-Note: The table has made accommodations for one inch of brush wear.
-Replace the brush if worn more than one inch.
+Note: The table has made accommodations for 2.5 cm (1 inch) of brush wear.
+Replace the brush if worn more than 2.5 cm (1 inch).

 - 2. Adjust the rear roller so the brush is set at height of grass or lower.
 Adjust the roller as follows: - Before making any adjustments, check the brush height on a hard surface so you can determine which direction you may have to adjust the rear roller. - Loosen the three bolts on each roller side plate. - Loosen the center nut so the adjustment key can be pulled out.
 Hold rear roller up, pull adjustment key out and move roller to desired height.
 Both sides must be at the same height.